 Tel Aviv is always a great place to be, but Hanukkah in Tel Aviv is even better.
 Where else in the world can you find an array of sufganiyot being freshly baked in practically every bakeshop, a multitude of menorah lightings to attend, and festive theatrical shows for the kids who are on break?
-The Festival of Lights is being celebrated this year from November 28th-December 6th.
+The Festival of Lights is being celebrated this year in 2023 from December 7th – 15th.
 There are tons of events to be found all around the city.
 It’s the perfect time to go explore new locations and try new things (we’re looking at you, dulce de leche sufganiyot).
 Here are some of the top events happening for Hanukkah in Tel Aviv, and most importantly, where to find the best sufganiyot that will have you wishing that the oil lasted for more than 8 days!

 What to do during Hanukkah in Tel aviv

 What better way to commemorate the miracle of Hanukkah and get to know the community than by attending a public menorah lighting?
 Go to Gan Ha’atzmaut (Independence Park), the park overlooking Hilton Beach, to celebrate the first night of Hanukkah.
 There will be a menorah lighting, live music, donuts, activities for the kids, and of course, a selfie with Judah Maccabi himself!

 The Bavli Community Center hosts annual menorah lightings.
 The event will also have a parade of lights, donuts, candles, and performances.

 During the entire holiday, there will be public menorah lightings at HaBima Square and at Rabin Square.